Tesla sets revenue record, makes profit thanks to pollution credit sales to rivals

 So far this year, regulatory credits account for $1.18 billion, or 7% of total automotive revenue.

-Without the revenue from credits, Tesla would not have achieved a profitable quarter.

-Pollution credits became a more meaningful source of revenue for Tesla about a year ago when California and about a dozen other U.S. states began increasing the mandatory share of zero-emission vehicles per manufacturer sold in their states.

-But that revenue is expected to dry up as Tesla’s competitors begin selling more electric vehicle models of their own.
+Pollution credits became a more meaningful source of revenue for Tesla about a year ago when California and other U.S. states increased the mandatory share of zero-emission vehicles sold per manufacturer.
+As competitors begin selling more electric vehicles, that revenue is expected to dry up.

 With recovery in the United States sluggish and Europe struggling with a second bout of the virus outbreak, some analysts have pinned their hopes for Tesla on growth on China, which has begun to recover as consumers shake off the pandemic’s effects.